Sandeepjalui93/Sandeepjalui93/README.md

 - 👋 Hi, I’m @Sandeepjalui93
-- 👀 I’m interested in Software Engineering, Machine Learning, Deep Learning, Computer Vision
+- 👀 I’m interested in Hardware Design, Software Engineering, Machine Learning, Deep Learning, Computer Vision
-- 🌱 I’m currently learning MS in ECE from University of Florida
+- 🌱 Pursuing MS in ECE from University of Florida with a thesis in ML/CV
-- 📫 How to reach me sjalui@ufl.edu
+- 📫 Reach me at sandeepjalui93@gmail.com/sjalui@ufl.edu

 <!---
 Sandeepjalui93/Sandeepjalui93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.